therealtrex/GCP-GDIMacGyver/content/Lab1_gcpaddon/lab_1_gcp_ta.en.md

 - Click Add when done

 ### Create Inpout for Compute Engine metadata
-- While still in the Google Cloud Add-on Configuration page, slect the Inputs tab top left hand side
+- While still in the Google Cloud Add-on Configuration page, select the `Inputs tab` top left hand side
-- From the right hand side now, select the drop down where it says `Create New Input`
+- From the right hand side now, `select the drop down` where it says `Create New Input`

 ![image_tag](/static/Lab1_gcpaddon/image12.png)